 perspective.

 🏭 Sector-specific guidance: SASB provides clear, digital tools to assess materiality by industry – helping organizations identify which ESG issues are most relevant to them.
 These tools are also useful when reporting under other standards.
-Notably, SASB covers significantly more industry sectors than GRI.
+Notably, SASB covers materiality information for significantly more industries / business sectors than GRI.

 🌐 While SASB reporting is less widely adopted globally than GRI, it is gaining traction in financial markets.
 With the discontinuation of sector-specific guidance under the ESRS via the Omnibus, SASB resources remain valuable for materiality assessments and broader ESG analysis.